Bigfoot: Unforgettable Encounter

 Bigfoot: The Unforgettable EncounterCinematic sasquatches are surprisingly often sympathetic characters.

-Corey Michael Eubanks' Bigfoot: The Unforgettable Encounter (1995) has an eleven year old lad attempting to save his sasquatch friend from bounty hunters.
-It succeeds in a disneyesque sort of way for viewers eleven & under.
+Corey Michael Eubanks' Bigfoot: The Unforgettable Encounter (1995) has an eleven year old lad (Zachery Ty Bryan) saved from a grizzly bear by a helpful sasquatch.

 Capture of BigfootBill Rebane is one of the world's worst filmmakers.
 His The Capture of Bigfoot aka The Legend of Bigfoot (1979) is about Arak the Bigfoot (Janus Raudkivi) whose mountain territory is encroached upon by a ski resort.

-The local yokals have made sasquatches something of a regional cottage industry & don't want their resident bigfoot captured, except for one enterpreneur who'd like to put him on display, a la King Kong.
+The local yokels have made sasquatches something of a regional cottage industry & don't want their resident bigfoot captured, except for one enterpreneur who'd like to put him on display, a la King Kong.

-In a moronic sort of way that harks back to the "best" of Ed Wood.
+It's entertaining, in that moronic sort of way that harks back to the "best" of Ed Wood.
 The Capture of Bigfoot as a no-budget affair has a certain camp appeal, which cannot be said of all Rebane films, as you may be able to tell from reviews of additional Bill Rebane films).

 Legend of the Desert BigfootRobert Vernon's made-for-tv Legend of the Desert Bigfoot (1995) is a Christian family film in the "Last Chance Detectives" series.
+It produced by Focus on the Family, a hate-group, so-designated, & rightly so, by the Southern Poverty Center & a number of hate group watchdogs.

 The sneaky use of a nice monster to teach scripture might work in households where the kids are going to be bombarded by scripture anyway, & they might as well get a gorilla with their next sermon.
 It's otherwise not worth the effort.

 BigfootDanny Huston's telefilm Bigfoot (1987) has forest campers encountering a family of sasquatches in the Pacific Northwest.
+Though aimed at very young kids, it's one of the better of the kiddy films on the topic.

 BigfootRobert F. Slatzer's earlier film of the same title Bigfoot (1970) presents another family of Sasquatches likewise living in the wilds of the Pacific Northwest.
+There's a lot less sympathy for sasquatches in this one, despite that they've got a sasquatch kid.

-There's a macho male sasquatch, three female sasquatches, & a baby sasquatch, pitted against a motorcycle gang.
-Monster make-up is fabulously unconvincing & the whole film laughable throughout, making it a loveable film for shlock addicts.
+Monster make-up is fabulously unconvincing, though those sasquatch faces would sure scare a little kid.
+The whole film laughable throughout, making it a loveable film for shlock addicts.

-Revenge of BigfootThe Revenge of Bigfoot was imaginatively retitled Rufus J. Pickle & the Indian (1979) about a Texas bigfoot interferring with a bigot's (Mike Hackworth) desire to run an Indian (T. Dan Hopkins) off a neighbor's (Rory Calhoun) ranch.
+Revenge of BigfootThe Revenge of Bigfoot was imaginatively retitled Rufus J. Pickle & the Indian (1979) about a Texas bigfoot interfering with a bigot's (Mike Hackworth) desire to run an Indian (T. Dan Hopkins) off a neighbor's (Rory Calhoun) ranch.

 The independent cheapy, filmed in Texas, hit the drive-in circuit, distributed mainly in the South.
 It's today on many a shlock-collector's want-list.

-Andre as BigfootAlan Grosland directed The Six Milliion Dollar Man: The Secret of Bigfoot (1975) which starred Andre the Giant in the titular role as a semi-heroic sasquatch who turns out not to be such a bad guy after all.
-This was a movie-length two-part television episode of The Six Million Dollar Man & can be had on dvd.
+Andre as BigfootAlan Grosland directed The Secret of Bigfoot (1975) which starred Andre the Giant in the titular role as a semi-heroic sasquatch who turns out not to be such a bad guy after all.

-Little BigfootThe children's television series Bigfoot & Wild Boy (1977/8, 20 half-hour episodes) was about a feral boy (Joseph Butcher) raised by a sasquatch (Ray Young).
+Bigfoot & Wildboy The children's television series Bigfoot & Wildboy (1977/8, 20 half-hour episodes) was about a feral boy (Joseph Butcher) raised in the wilderness by a sasquatch (Ray Young).

-Together they roam the Pacific Northwest wilderness stomping out polution, walloping bad guys, & helping campers in distress.
+Little BigfootTogether Sasquatch & Wildboy roam the Pacific Northwest wilderness stomping out pollution, walloping bad guys, encountering space aliens, helping campers in distress, & all sorts of exciting nonsensicality.

 Sentimentality toward sasquatches is taken to its furthest extreme in two "baby bigfoot" films, Little Bigfoot and Little Bigfoot II: The Journey Home both from 1997 & directed by Art Comancho.